apache/pulsar/docs/Kubernetes.md

 172.17.8.104   Ready                      5m        v1.6.4
 ```

-The use the proxy to access the web interface :
+To use the proxy to access the web interface :

 ```
 $ kubectl proxy